Thursday, September 26, 2019

 Big-T Burger, Devon and Milwaukee Avenues, Chicago.

-Looking North from Devon at Milwaukee from the southwest corner.
+Looking Northwest from Devon and Milwaukee Avenues.
 The late 1970s.

 Charles "Chuck" Nichols ran a Tastee Freeze franchise (still serving the "Big Tee Burger"), which closed every winter when ice cream lost its appeal.
 Nichols renegotiated the lease with the building's owner and turned the space into a burger business to operate year-round.
 To attract teens from nearby Taft High School, he dubbed the restaurant "Big-T Burger."

 Nichols worked there seven days a week.
-He overcame competition from a nearby McDonald's, Burger King, and Superdawg across the street.
+He overcame competition from a nearby McDonald's, Burger King, and Superdawg across Milwaukee Avenue.

 Nichols gave more than his time to the business.
-Homeless people often wandered into Big-T Burger, and Nichols knew every one of them by name.
-He would give them a hot dog and a cup of coffee when they came in and let them warm-up or cool off.
+Homeless people often wandered into Big-T Burger, and Nichols knew everyone by name.
+He would give them a hot dog and a cup of coffee when they came in and let them warm up or cool off.

 Chuck Nichols of Park Ridge died on October 26, 2003, at 89 years old.